 If your back pain is severe, make an appointment to see your GP or physiotherapist as they will be able to determine the cause of your pain: it may be a case of bad posture, a slightly misaligned spine, a slipped disc or simply over-exercising.
 It's always best to get it checked out to be sure.

-For more information on back pain, the different types, causes and treatments, head over to A.Vogel Talks Back pain.
-If you have any more questions, feel free to ask Earle using our Q&A service.
+For more information on back pain, the different types, causes and treatments, head over to A.Vogel Talks Back Pain.